 - Throw in a pinch of kosher salt, cover the pot with a lid, and then turn the stove on high heat.

-- Once the water starts to boil, reduce the heat slightly to keep it from boiling over (or just remove the lid), and continue boiling for about 5-10 minutes--shorter if you are using diced or sliced potatoes and longer if you left them whole.
+- Once the water starts to boil, reduce the heat slightly to keep it from boiling over (or just remove the lid), and continue boiling for about 5-10 minutes--shorter if you are using diced, sliced or cubed potatoes and longer if you left them whole.

-- Test your potatoes with a fork or the tip of a sharp knife--if it goes in with only slight resistance, you’re done.
+- Remove a potato from the boiling water and test your potatoes with a fork or the tip of a sharp knife--if it goes in with only slight resistance, you're done.

 - Remove the boiled potatoes from the heat, drain your pot of the excess water, and let them cool a little before moving to your next step, no matter what that next step is.
 And voila, your potatoes are now parboiled!